neosaurrrus/blog-entries/61-news-accessibility.md

 - The Times
 - The Sun

-Now a bunch of what I am going to say is very much subjective and from the perspective of a regular joe but hey, that's the point of a blog.
+Now a bunch of what I am going to say is very much opinionated and from the perspective of a regular Joe but hey, that's the point of a blog.
 For example, when I say something was not possible, that means that I couldn't figure it out.
 I might not be the sharpest of internet users out there but honestly, that's who is using your sites!

 ## 1. There is more done right than done wrong.